kkaiwwana/Carla-3D-Mapping-and-Adding-Virtual-Objects/README.md

-# Carla 3D-Mapping and Adding Virtual Objects in world
+# Carla 3D-Mapping and Adding Virtual Objects
 3D-Mapping in Carla by using Depth & RGB camera and adding virtual objects(project patch to carla world in this demo) to camera output
 ## Quick Start
 ### *clone this repo & run carla simu*